Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

   ///
   /// The Edge `sendEvent(experienceEvent:_:)` API can be used to dispatch this data in an Experience Event along with any additional XDM, free-form data, or override dataset identifier.
   ///
-  /// - Note: The returned XDM data also contains the `eventType` for the Experience Event with value `click`.
+  /// - Note: The returned XDM data also contains the `eventType` for the Experience Event with value `decisioning.propositionInteract`.
   /// - Returns A dictionary containing XDM data for the propositon interactions. func generateTapInteractionXdm() -> [String: Any] {...}
 }